Mras2an/Webcam-IP-BeagleBone/README.md

 #Webcam IP

-Exemple to "Webcam IP" with UDP for Linux embedded.
+Example to "Webcam IP" with UDP for Linux embedded.
-I suggest you to optimize this code because it has many modification to improve these performances.
+I suggest you optimize this code because it has many modifications to improve these performances.

 Developed and modified by Mras2an for the HD3000 camera.